iotaledger/identity.rs/documentation/docs/specs/didcomm/overview.md

 sidebar_label: Overview
 ---

-*version 0.1, last changed September 2021*
+*version 0.1, last changed October 2021*

 TODO: make clear that we only show message payloads in the protocol examples
-TODO: come up with a new protocol, `didcomm://` is VERBOTEN https://identity.foundation/didcomm-messaging/spec/#didcomm-message-uris
+TODO: come up with a new protocol prefix, `didcomm://` is VERBOTEN https://identity.foundation/didcomm-messaging/spec/#didcomm-message-uris

 ## Conformance